-This summer the Myers Center, in collaboration with the Center for Ethnographic Research (CER) at the University of California at Berkeley, is offering an intensive research internship program for undergraduate and graduate students.
-The Myers Center is reserving two free spots in this internship program for highly motivated undergraduates or beginning graduate students who are conducting research on issues affecting Native American communities today.
+This summer the Myers Center, in collaboration with the Center for Ethnographic Research (CER) at the University of California, Berkeley, is offering an intensive qualitative research workshop for undergraduate and graduate students.
+The Myers Center provides two scholarships for highly motivated undergraduates or beginning graduate students who are conducting research on issues affecting Native American communities today.

-The CER Internship Program will provide mentorship, hands-on research experience, and advanced training in designing and executing a project using qualitative methods to program participants.
-Students will receive six weeks of intensive accelerated methodological training in the design and practice of qualitative methods in weekly seminars taught by CER visiting scholars and graduate fellows. (http://cer.berkeley.edu).
+The CER Workshop provides mentorship, hands-on research experience, and advanced training in designing and executing a project using qualitative methods to program participants.
+Students will receive six weeks of intensive accelerated methodological training in the design and practice of qualitative methods in weekly seminars taught by CER visiting scholars and graduate students.
 The topics in the seminars include the following:

 - The logic and practice of qualitative research design

 - In-depth interviewing